 What was life like in California in 1849?
 How much did supplies cost to 'hunt gold'?
 What kind of people came to the Gold Rush?
 What is 'Gold Fever'?
 Did anyone 'strike it rich'?
 These are the questions that are answered as students make their way from Sam's Dry Goods store in Mineral City to our special mining claim to pan for gold during their trip to Gold Rush country.

 Students earn 'miner bucks' in their classroom through a number of activities which align with the 4th grade content standards (language arts, math, geography, etc.).
 Once they arrive at the Lewis Center, they must 'purchase' supplies they need for finding gold, which is an economics lesson in itself!
-While loaded down with supplies, students hike their way to the river with hopes of 'striking it rich'!
+While loaded down with supplies, students get to try their hand panning for gold with hopes of 'striking it rich'!

 |Students also must do chores to earn their keep.
 Chores include making

 corn husk dolls, stamping leather, soap carving and planting.
 Once back

 at the store, students learn a lesson about credit as 'Sam', the